ohdamnitsnikki/new-parent/README.md

 Live link here - [New Parent](https://ohdamnitsnikki.github.io/new-parent/)

-* On the main sight there is a fork button to create your own repositry with out affecting the orginal project or you can go into the project file and use the code button and clone the project directly.
+* On the main site there is a fork button to create your own repository without affecting the orginal project or you could go into the project file and use the code button and clone the project directly.

 ## Credits